project-imas/passcode-check/README.md

 First we generate a 4096-bit long RSA key for our root CA and store it in file ca.key:
 <pre>openssl genrsa -out ca.key 4096</pre>

-## If you want to password-protect this key, add option -des3.
-## Next, we create our self-signed root CA certificate ca.crt; you’ll need to provide an identity for your root CA:
-## The -x509 option is used for a self-signed certificate.
+If you want to password-protect this key, add option -des3.
+Next, we create our self-signed root CA certificate ca.crt; you’ll need to provide an identity for your root CA. The -x509 option is used for a self-signed certificate.
 1826 days gives us a cert valid for 5 years.

-## ROOT CERT
+<pre>## ROOT CERT
 openssl req -new -x509 -days 1826 -key ca.key -out ca.crt

 Country Name (2 letter code) [AU]:US